DeadAlready/easy-rbac/README.md

   * `name` property must be a string
   * `when` property must be a function that returns a promise

-## Globs (v3.1+)
+## Wildcards (v3.1+)

-Each name of operation can include `*` character as a glob match.
+Each name of operation can include `*` character as a wildcard match.
 It will match anything in its stead.
 So something like `account:*` will match everything starting with `account:`.

-Specific operations are always prioritized over glob operations.
+Specific operations are always prioritized over wildcard operations.
 This means that if you have a definition like:

     {
       user: {